SecureOps Blog on Cybersecurity

 The MDR market is rapidly evolving with a growing number of vendors and service models.
 Organizations increasingly rely on these services to handle threat detection, initial containment, and alert triage.
 Despite this growth, evaluating MDR offerings can be challenging due to the lack of transparency and the varying levels of service provided.

-As Erik Montcalm, Senior VP of Security Services and Technologies, explains, “I think it's a difficult market full of confusing and contradictory terms, a lot of gray areas.”
+As Erik Montcalm, Senior VP of Cybersecurity Services, explains, "I think it's a difficult market full of confusing and contradictory terms, a lot of gray areas."
 This complexity underscores why CISOs and security directors must approach MDR contracts with careful scrutiny and clear evaluation criteria.
+The same principles that guide effective security services provider selection apply across all managed security services, making a systematic evaluation approach essential.

 1. Alert Forwarding Instead of True Response